 4. No more than one message every 20 minutes from the same Sender ID to the same destination number with the same message body

 This is to to avoid potential SMS flooding.
 If you have a need to send identical messages more frequently than this rate, consider getting more Twilio numbers.

-Please note that the above limitations are regulations set up by Indian government.
-If the above still doesn’t explain the issue you’re running into when sending SMS to India, please write to us, we would love to help.
+Please note that the above limitations are regulations set up by the government of India.
+If the above still doesn’t explain the issue you’re running into when sending SMS to India, please contact us, we would love to help.